 Garlic is valued for both its culinary qualities and medicinal attributes and this powder form dissolves readily when added to food making it ideal in many dishes.

-When eaten raw, garlic has a powerful, pungent flavor.
-For that reason, it's customary to cook it in some way before serving it, which mellows the flavor considerably.
 Roasting garlic changes the flavor and texture significantly, resulting in creamy cloves with a nutty, mild taste.

 Garlic is the edible bulb from a plant in the lily family.
 It was traditionally used for health purposes by people in many parts of the world, including the Egyptians, Greeks, Romans, Chinese, and Japanese.